airbus/scikit-decide/README.md

 This extension provides several algorithms implemented in C++ that are directly available in the Python interface.
 Make sure you have a recent C++ compiler with c++-17 support.
-Make sure you are in the "scikit-decide" root directory and install with Pip:
+Make sure you are in the "scikit-decide" root directory:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE

+Get the git submodules that are required to build the C++ extension:

+    git submodule update --init --recursive

+Build and install scikit-decide containing the C++ extension with Pip:

     pip install --install-option="--cpp-extension" --install-option="--cxx-compiler=<PATH_TO_YOUR_CPP_COMPILER>" --install-option="--cmake-options="<OPTIONAL_CMAKE_OPTIONS>" .\[all\] -v

 CMake options are useful in case of unusual system configurations, so we recommend to try to build the C++ extension without providing cmake options.